 I studied Fine Art in college, and fell in love with youth work and community arts, working for many years in non-profits and schools teaching art and community building skills to children and youth.
 I also have a deep connection to spirituality.
 I studied theology at the Graduate Theological Union in Berkeley, and worked for a time in youth ministry, teaching young people skills to access their creative and spiritual voice.

 I am an amateur seamstress, a green witch, and love painting small (and occasionally big) faces.
-I love to run, swim, play with my family, practice yoga, tend my garden, and take long baths.
-Things like crystals and flowers make me really really happy.
-I'm also a bit of a nudist.
+I love to run, swim, snuggle with my family, practice yoga, play in the dirt, walk barefoot, and take long baths.
+Things like crystals and flowers make me really, really happy.
+Rom-coms and British mysteries are my sweet spot.
+Mostly these days I listen to instrumental music with positive subliminal messages, but on occasion I love to crank up my local country station and sing along.
+If that last sentence didn't make it clear, I'm a pretty odd mix of things.
+Also am a bit of a nudist, really.
 When an opportunity presents itself, I can transform into a mermaid fairly quickly.
-I live in Graton, California with my family: partner Zeb, son Emmett, and (very) large kitty Charlie.
+I live in Graton, California in the house with the orange door, along with my family: partner Zeb, son Emmett, and (very) large kitty Charlie.